LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 ## **Configure Authentication Flow**

-The following parameters are defined in the your LivePerson account:
+The following parameters are defined in the your LivePerson Conversational Cloud account:

 * Implicit or Code Flow (additional information can be found in the How It Works section in the [Authenticated Interactions document](https://developers.liveperson.com/guides-authentication-howitworks.html))
 * OAuth 2.0 Authentication Endpoint (when a separate browser window is used)